arkivverket/mottak/tusd/README.md

 Whenever an upload is started or finishes tusd runs some hooks.
 See the hooks folder for details.

+# Prerequisite
+The dependency `psycopg2` requires that you have installed postgresql on mac:
+`brew install postgresql`

 # What is needed to get this running

  * DBSTRING, PHP-like formatting, needed for running the hooks